dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/wpf-brushes-overview.md

 ---
 # WPF Brushes Overview

 Everything visible on your screen is visible because it was painted by a brush.
 For example, a brush is used to describe the background of a button, the foreground of text, and the fill of a shape.
-This topic introduces the concepts of painting with user interface (UI) objects with anything from simple, solid colors to complex sets of patterns and images.
+This topic introduces the concepts of painting with Windows Presentation Foundation (WPF) brushes and provides examples.
+Brushes enable you to paint user interface (UI) objects with anything from simple, solid colors to complex sets of patterns and images.

 <a name="paintingwithbrush"></a>